 The City of Lakewood received a grant from the Department of Ecology in 2014 to develop a Lake Management Plan (PDF) for Waughop Lake, located in Ft.
 Steilacoom Park.
 The overall goal of the Plan is to develop strategies to protect and improve the lake uses currently impaired by the degraded water quality.
 The City retained the engineering firm Brown and Caldwell and the University of Washington Tacoma (UWT) to help develop the plan.

 The plan recommends a phased approach to address the lake water quality.
 The first phase of the plan recommends treating the whole lake with alum.
 This will bind up phosphorus, which is the problem nutrient in the lake, and lead to improved water quality.
 Alum treatment is considered a short-term fix, with improved water quality for up to 10 years.
 The second phase of the plan recommends dredging the lake.
 This would remove the phosphorus from the lake bottom sediment and lead to long-term improved water quality.

 The lake management plan was adopted by the Lakewood City Council on March 6, 2017.
 The next steps include securing the park property from the State of Washington, and securing funding and permitting for the proposed remediation actions.

 The City hired the engineering firm Tetra Tech in March 2018 to look further into the feasibility of dredging the lake.
 After review, the firm determined the cost of dredging the lake could range from $7.8 million and $34.5 million.

 In September 2018 the City received notice from the Pierce County Flood Control Zone District that it approved the city’s request to access all of the available funds ($300,201.79) for alum treatment of Waughop Lake.

 The city received an approved Aquatic Plant and Algae Management general permit from the state Department of Ecology to apply alum to the lake.
-The city hired HAB Aquatic Solutions to do the application.
-The first two applications are planned for spring 2020, with a second application to follow in early summer 2020.
+The city hired HAB Aquatic Solutions to do the first two Alum applications in spring 2020, with a second application followed early summer 2020.